Statements | December 21, 2018 | Read Time: 3 minutes

 Labeling Food and Ingredients Developed from GM Seed

-At-A-Glance: Our View on Food Labeling
+Our View on Food Labeling

-Monsanto’s Role in Food Production
+Our Role in Food Production

-As an agricultural company, we are proud to serve our farmer customers, who grow high-quality crops that contribute to a safe, healthful and sustainable food supply.
+We are committed to developing innovative products and solutions to benefit farmers, people, and our planet.
+We are proud to serve our farmer customers who grow high-quality crops that contribute to a safe, healthful and sustainable food supply.

-We recognize some are interested in biotechnology’s role in agriculture and our food supply, as well as its safety and benefits.
-We are committed to continuing to share this information.
-Over the last two decades, seeds improved through biotechnology have become the preferred choice of millions of farmers globally because of their benefits.
-We label all of our seed products because it ensures that farmers are aware of what they buy and plant.
+Food production starts with a seed.
+This is where much of our business is focused.
+As a modern agriculture company, we produce a wide variety of seeds including conventional and biotechnology (or GM) seeds for all types and sizes of farms around the world.
+For the past two decades, seeds improved through biotechnology have become the preferred choice of millions of farmers globally because of their benefits.
+We label all our seed products to ensure that farmers are aware of what they choose to buy and plant.

 The safety of our products is our first priority.
 We recognize some are interested in biotechnology’s role in agriculture and food supply, as well as its benefits and safety.
 The American Medical Association, the U.S. National Academy of Sciences, the U.N.
 World Health Organization, and the U.S. Food and Drug Administration have all concluded after reviews of decades of extensive studies that food ingredients and products made from biotech crops (GMOs) are as safe as their conventional counterparts.

 In the United States, the U.S. Department of Agriculture (USDA) has released the final rules of the National Bioengineered Food Disclosure Standard.
 The implementation date of the Standard is January 1, 2020, and companies will have until January 1, 2022 to comply.